platformx-peakwork/accommodation-api-client-example/Readme.md

 for the developers when they integrate the supplier's system with the Accommodation API.

+The Peakwork Accommodation API is used by accommodation suppliers like bed banks or hotel chains to provide their accommodation portfolio to the Peakwork network for distribution to partner companies like tour operators.

 The application covers an example implementation of how to send base and offer data to the Accommodation API.
 The scope is narrowed down to send base data consisting of a single accommodation, room, board and rate as